 Managing and Sharing Data: best practice for researchers - a guide to various aspects of research data management developed by the DCC.
 A suite of flexible training resources has been developed to compliment this popular resource and include introductory PowerPoint presentations, exercises, quizzes and answers.

 Preparing Data for Deposit - a useful resource prepared and shared by the UK Data Archive.
-The resource is based on four case studies and provides real life examples on how to prepare your data for deposition.
+The resource is based on eleven case studies and provides real life examples on how to prepare your data for deposition.
 Case studies were chosen to provide guidance on dealing with different types of data, including sensitive data.

 Re3Data – a searchable directory of subject repositories that can be browsed to find research data or to identify a suitable subject repository for depositing your data.

 Research Data MANTRA - provides guidance for good practice in research data management.
 Aimed at postgraduate students and early career researchers, many of the issues covered apply equally to all research disciplines.

 Sherpa/Juliet - a database of research funders’ open access policies regarding research data.